abhinetics/Hacktoberfest-2021/README.md

 ![download (3)](https://user-images.githubusercontent.com/40620392/136378683-2b793937-9672-44c9-b0c5-914cc0e7ddf3.jpeg)

 # It’s that time of year again when we come together to support and celebrate the open source technologies we use and love.

+# Helping Students World Wide to start there journey in the ocean 🌊 of open source ♥️

 # Rules
 1) Add Any Unique Code
 2) You can use any Programming language